ReinX24/CompServe/Notes.md

 # TODO: 12/2/2025

-- Manual payment system
+- Manual payment system X
-- Filtering of reviews
+- Filtering of reviews X
 - Soft deletes of user for admin side

+# TODO: 12/3/2025

+- When the job is applied but you have been rejected, do not show in applied contracts/gigs
+- When the job is in progress, remove apply button in show button